 Many areas at Llano Seco will be flooded after November 1.

-- Coming soon: Anticipated waterfowl hunting quotas (visit New for 2014-15 on hunting webpage) - Anticipated hunt area flooding maps (September) - Hunt Plan and Compatibility Determination (pdf, from CCP) - Link to SacNWR Complex's Hunting Webpage - Link to CA Department of Fish and Wildlife's "Area Alerts" webpage for status of State Wildlife Areas
+- Anticipated waterfowl hunting quotas (visit New for 2014-15 on hunting webpage) - Anticipated hunt area flooding maps (visit the hunting maps webpage) - Hunt Plan and Compatibility Determination (pdf, from CCP) - Link to SacNWR Complex's Hunting Webpage - Link to CA Department of Fish and Wildlife's "Area Alerts" webpage for status of State Wildlife Areas

 Follow Us Online